Solanine

-Solanine is a glycoalkaloid poison found in species of the nightshade family within the genus Solanum, such as the potato (Solanum tuberosum), the tomato (Solanum lycopersicum), and the eggplant (Solanum melongena).
+Solanine is a glycoalkaloid poison found in species of the nightshade family within the genus Solanum, such as the potato (Solanum tuberosum).
 It can occur naturally in any part of the plant, including the leaves, fruit, and tubers.
 Solanine has pesticidal properties, and it is one of the plant's natural defenses.
 Solanine was first isolated in 1820 from the berries of the European black nightshade (Solanum nigrum), after which it was named.
 It belongs to the chemical family of saponins.

 Solanine poisoning

 Symptoms

 Solanine poisoning is primarily displayed by gastrointestinal and neurological disorders.
 Symptoms include nausea, diarrhea, vomiting, stomach cramps, burning of the throat, cardiac dysrhythmia, nightmares, headache, dizziness, itching, eczema, thyroid problems, and inflammation and pain in the joints.
 In more severe cases, hallucinations, loss of sensation, paralysis, fever, jaundice, dilated pupils, hypothermia, and death have been reported.

 Ingestion of solanine in moderate amounts can cause death.
 One study suggests that doses of 2 to 5 mg/kg of body weight can cause toxic symptoms, and doses of 3 to 6 mg/kg of body weight can be fatal.

 Symptoms usually occur 8 to 12 hours after ingestion, but may occur as rapidly as 10 minutes after eating high-solanine foods.